Mel Brooks can't stop joking long enough to make a serious documentary

 But I feel like I’ve gotten to know him through the years even as he’s been using his humor as camouflage.

 Brooks appears on Conan O’Brien’s show after the death of fellow comic legend Sid Caesar in 2014.
-His first real break was writing for Caesar’s Your Show of Shows in the early 1950s, he appears on Conan, grieving, but still funny.
+Brooks’ first real break was writing for Caesar’s Your Show of Shows in the early 1950s.
+He appears on Conan, grieving but still funny.
 O’Brien and Brooks chat about Caesar’s great work like two old friends meeting at a wake.
-O’Brien shares an amazing old black and white clip from a routine that Brooks wrote for Caesar’s show.
+O’Brien shares an amazing old black-and-white clip from a routine that Brooks wrote for Caesar’s show.
 I won’t spoil it here.
 Just watch:

 It is a brilliant two minutes of comedy and human insight, made all the better because, as Brooks says to O’Brien, there’s a “brushstroke of pathos” at the end.
 O’Brien mentions it’s one of his favorite endings to a sketch.
 “I stole it from…The Last Laugh,” Brooks admits.
 “You have to know where to steal things from.”
 He gets another laugh.

 It seems natural.
 The canned, sometimes overdramatized routines comedians use to share their “story” often say more about what a comic wants you to think of them than who they actually are.
-Whereas Brooks’ inability to be serious accidentally reveals him.
+Brooks’ inability to be serious accidentally reveals him.
 The same intimacy and vulnerability peeks out in one of the last moments in Unwrapped.

 The film flashes to a sketch recorded decades ago.
 It is a graveyard; a TV adorns Brooks’ tombstone.
-In this world, Brooks died and pre-recorded a message to those who visit his grave.
+In this world, Brooks died and prerecorded a message to those who visit his grave.
 He used to be Kaminsky, he explains, “but I’d like you to think of me as Mel Brooks, because that’s where the big bucks came in.”

 Sure, death is looming for all of us, he acknowledges.
 And then he makes a pivot.
 “Actually, I’ll tell you what lives on: videotape.
 It’s the only substance that is immortal,” Brooks says from his fake grave.
 “Long live videotape.”